rb2661/NYC_Schools/README.md

 # NYC Schools
-Built using Python's Dash library

-A dashboard for visualizing data about NYC High Schools.
+A dashboard for visualizing data about NYC High Schools, built using Python's Dash library.

 A live version of this dashboard can be found at https://rb2661.pythonanywhere.com